 It would be best to take some time to examine your contracts, regulatory requirements and other potential legal issues with your M&A lawyer to understand any matters about which a potential buyer may have concerns.
 By performing this exercise before a sale, you may be able to resolve certain issues and thus avoid delays in completing the sale.
 Here are some examples of questions that you should ask:

 A potential buyer will expect you to answer these questions and many more during the potential buyer’s “due diligence” process.
-Additionally, you will be required to attest to the accuracy of certain statements regarding your business in the final agreement for the sale of your business in what will be called “representations and warranties.”
+Additionally, you will be required to attest to the accuracy of certain statements regarding your business in the final agreement for the sale of your business in what are called “representations and warranties.”
 If you make a “representation and warranty” that is inaccurate, the buyer could later make a claim against you to be compensated for any financial loss caused by the inaccuracy.
 Thus, it is best to have your M&A lawyer help you identify these issues in advance to avoid a last-minute rush in which you may be more prone to making a mistake.

 Before sharing any information with a potential buyer about your business, you will both sign an agreement that requires the potential buyer to keep confidential all information that you share.
 This is typically called a “confidentiality agreement” or a “non-disclosure agreement” and your M&A lawyer will help you negotiate this document.
 Often, potential buyers or brokers will try to get you to sign a mutual confidentiality agreement that also requires you to keep confidential any information they may share with you.
 However, a potential buyer is unlikely to share material information about its business with you, so it is preferable that you sign a confidentiality agreement that focuses on best protecting your interests, or a “unilateral” confidentiality agreement.
 Nevertheless, there are cases where it is appropriate to sign a mutual confidentiality agreement.
 For example, if you are receiving equity in the potential buyer as part of the purchase price for your business, you will want to receive detailed information about the potential buyer’s business and the potential buyer will want you to keep that information confidential.

 You and your M&A lawyer should also negotiate a list of the most important terms of the sale with your potential buyer.
-This may be called a term sheet, a letter of intent, an indication of interest or a proposal.
+This might be called a term sheet, a letter of intent, an indication of interest or a proposal.
 This document will allow your M&A lawyer to identify structural issues with the transaction and ensure the terms are non-binding prior to advancing to the stage of drafting a final agreement to sell your business.
 Sometimes, the term sheet can contain binding provisions.
 For example, the potential buyer may insist on an exclusive negotiating period during which you can only work with that potential buyer.

 Some believe that it is not important to involve a lawyer at the term sheet stage.
 However, this can be a mistake because the term sheet can highlight issues with your potential buyer or the transaction that might cause you to look for a different potential buyer.
 For example, the tax structure of a transaction can materially affect the amount of the purchase price that you keep.
-If you later discover that your “high bidder” turned out to be a “low bidder” due to the tax impact of the proposed transaction structure, it may be difficult to later re-engage with another bidder.
+If you later discover that your “high bidder” turned out to be a “low bidder” due to the tax impact of the proposed transaction structure, it may be difficult later to re-engage with another bidder.

 After going through the above initial steps, you will be ready to focus on the next step of negotiating a final agreement to sell your business.